yjauslin/exercise-2/README.md

 2. **Launch GitHub Codespace**:
    - Navigate to your forked repository.
-   - Click on the green "Code" button and from the dropdown, select "Open with Codespaces".
-This initiates a cloud-based development environment directly within GitHub, tailored for the repository.
+   - Click on the green "Code" button and from the dropdown, select "Codespaces" and click on “Create codespace on main”.

 3. **Publish with Quarto**:
    - Within your Codespace terminal, enter the command: